kkwong44/kki-frontend/README.md

 ### Profile page

 When a user clicks on a profile, the page will be filtered and loaded with the albums belong to the selected profile.
-The page also shows the details about the selected profilesas below:
+The page also shows the details about the selected profile as below:

 * Profile avatar
 * Username